imgproxy/imgproxy/docs/image_formats_support.md

 ## BMP support

+imgproxy supports BMP only when using libvips 8.7.0+ compiled with ImageMagick support.
+Official imgproxy Docker image supports ICO out of the box.

 By default, imgproxy saves BMP images as JPEG.
 You need to explicitly specify the `format` option to get BMP output.

 ## Animated images support